Privacy policy

 In limited cases, we process data based on our legitimate interest:

-- Security of our information system (fraud prevention, intrusion detection);
+- Security of our information system (fraud prevention, intrusion detection, and access logging in accordance with our security policy);

 - Continuous improvement of our services (anonymized statistics).